 In school times I was courted by astronomy and geography.
 Geography won and Prof. Dech's Department of Remote Sensing at Würzburg University made a good case for it.
 Instead of looking to the skies, I decided to observe our Earth from them.

 My research interests include the potential of Earth observation data for phenological monitoring, the drivers of changes in vegetation development and bridging the gap between in situ and remotely sensed phenological parameters.
-I am about to finish my PhD thesis on the assessment and analysis of land surface phenology and I love passing on what I've learned to our students.
+I finished my PhD thesis on the assessment and analysis of land surface phenology and I love passing on what I've learned to our students.

 Department of Remote Sensing at the Institute of Geography and Geology, University of Würzburg.

-Scientific staff at the Department of Remote Sensing, University of Wuerzburg, geographer and geoinformatics specialist, concerned with CAWa project, especially GIS application development, Open-Source WebGIS, Web Mapping Applications, Geoprocessing and Geovisualization, and Geo-Database management.
+Scientific staff at the Department of Remote Sensing, University of Wuerzburg, geographer and geoinformatics specialist, concerned with CAWa project, especially GIS application development, Open-Source WebGIS, Web Mapping Applications, Geoprocessing, Geovisualization, and Geo-Database management.

 Akam.
 Rat (sen. lecturer, Ass.
 Prof.) for Remote Sensing in Biodiversity and Conservation.
 Teaching within the Global Change Ecology study program: Remote Sensing application in Ecology.
 Mainly using OpenSource software: R, GRASS, QGIS, Latex, beamer, knitr, tikz/pgf